select2/select2/CONTRIBUTING.md

 - What version of jQuery are you using?
 And what version of Select2?
 - Are you using Select2 with other plugins?

-All of these questions will help people fix and identify any potential bugs.
+All of these questions will help others fix and identify any potential bugs.

 Requesting features in Select2
 ------------------------------